Light energy is an incredibly powerful tool in addressing a number of different health conditions. READ MORE

 Can’t make it in during our normal hours?
 We are pleased to announce that we are now accepting appointments on Saturdays between 10 a.m. and 2 p.m.

-Receive Physiomed updates & tips, share your progress & experiences and hear about those of others by join us on social media.
+Receive Physiomed updates & tips, share your progress & experiences and hear about those of others by joining us on social media.

 Want to learn more about the various factors affecting your health, including tips for making specific improvements?